JackJSA/Legacy-Emoji-Archive/README.md

-# Emoji & Emoticon Archive
+# My Emoji & Emoticon Archive

-I've shared a collection of old and rare emojis and emoticons,
+A personal collection of funny, cute, and expressive emojis and GIFs I've gathered over time.
-useful for designing icons or UI elements in various applications and websites.
-Some of these icons are quite hard to find nowadays.

-Feel free to explore or use them in your own projects!
+Feel free to use or fork.

+💬 😎 🤖 💥 🔥